-Green roofs should be incorporated into new major developments with roof plate areas of 100sqm or more where technically feasible and subject to considerations of visual impact.
-The aim should be to use at least 70% of any potential roof plate area as a green roof.
+Green roofs and/or brown roofs should be incorporated into new major developments with roof plate areas of 100sqm or more where technically feasible and subject to considerations of visual impact.
+The aim should be to use at least 70% of any potential roof plate area as a green / brown roof.

 The onus is on an applicant to provide evidence and justification if a green roof cannot be incorporated.
-The Council will normally expect a green wall to be incorporated where it has been demonstrated that a green roof is not feasible.
+The Council will normally expect a green wall to be incorporated, where appropriate, where if it has been demonstrated that a green / brown roof is not feasible.

-The use of green roofs and walls is encouraged and supported in smaller developments, renovations, conversions and extensions.
+The use of green / brown roofs and green walls is encouraged and supported in smaller developments, renovations, conversions and extensions.